maxamundsen/previous/src/pages/docs/routing.md

 The route `/app/test` is unmapped.
 Requests to `/app/test` are captured by the index route.
 Since `/app/test` does not match the literal `/` route, the server attempts to serve the file located in `/src/wwwroot/app/test`.
-Because there is no file found here, it will respond with a 404 page instead.
+Because there is no file found here, it will respond with a`404` page instead.

 ## Middleware
-Controllers can be _composed_ to allow additional "preflight" logic before sending the final response.
+Controllers can be _composed_ to allow additional "preflight" logic before sending the final response to the requester.
 This is known as a "middleware chain".
 You can add as many controllers as you want to the chain, to "forward" the request to the next controller in the chain.

-The most notable use of middleware is authentication.
+The most common use of middleware is authentication logic.
-If you want to "protect" many routes from non-authenticated users, you would need to include the authentication logic in each controller that you want to .
+If you want to "protect" many routes from non-authenticated users, you would need to include the authentication logic in each controller.
+With middleware, individual routes do not need to include this boilerplate, since you can call them _after_ the authentication middleware route.

 ## API Routes